2023 President of Confederation of Industry of the Czech Republic election

-The 2023 election of the President of the Confederation of Industry of the Czech Republic will be held in May 2023.
+The 2023 election of the President of the Confederation of Industry of the Czech Republic was held on 16 May 2023.
+Jan Rafaj and Mirek Topolánek advanced to second round in which Rafaj defeated Topolánek with 78 votes to Topolánek's 47.

 Background

 Confederation of Industry of the Czech Republic was led by Jaroslav Hanák since 2011.
 Hanák was reelected in 2015 and 2019 elections.
 Hanák isn't running for another term.
 Former Prime Minister of the Czech Republic Mirek Topolánek announced his candidacy on 13 December 2022 during his interview for e15.
-Topolánek is nominee of EGEM company which is part of EP Industries group.
+Topolánek is a nominee of EGEM company which is part of EP Industries group.
 Bohdan Wojnar announced his candidacy on 10 February 2023.
 Wojnar is nominated by Association of the Automotive Industry.
 Jan Rafaj announced candidacy on the same day.
 Miroslav Palát was confirmed as a candidate on 16 February 2023.